Unionism in Ireland: Catholic emancipation and "Protestant unity"

-It took the Union thirty years to deliver on the promise of Catholic emancipation (1829)—to admit Catholics to Parliament—and permit an erosion of the Protestant monopoly on position and influence.
+It took the Union thirty years to deliver on the promise of Catholic emancipation (1829)—to admit Catholics to the Westminster Parliament—and permit an erosion of the Protestant monopoly on position and influence.
 An opportunity to integrate Catholics through their re-emerging propertied and professional classes as a minority within the United Kingdom may have passed.
-In 1830, the leader of the Catholic Association, Daniel O’Connell, invited Protestants to join in a campaign to repeal the Union and restore the Kingdom of Ireland under the Constitution of 1782.
+In 1830, the leader of the Catholic Association, Daniel O'Connell, invited Protestants to join in a campaign to repeal the Union and restore the Kingdom of Ireland under the Constitution of 1782.

+At the same time, the security in Ireland for emancipation was a fivefold increase in the threshold for the property franchise, cutting the Irish electorate from 215,000 to 40,000.
+O'Connell's Protestant ally in the north, George Ensor, observed that this broke the link between Catholic inclusion and democratic reform.

-In the North, resistance to the call was stiffened by a religious revival.
-With its emphasis upon "personal witness", the New Reformation appeared to transcend the ecclesiastical differences between the different Protestant denominations At the same time, it launched them into "a far more conscious sense of separateness from the Church of Rome", then undergoing its own devotional revolution.
+In Ulster, resistance to O'Connell's appeal was stiffened by a religious revival.
+With its emphasis upon "personal witness", the New Reformation appeared to transcend the ecclesiastical differences between the Protestant denominations. while launching them into "a far more conscious sense of separateness from the Church of Rome", then undergoing its own devotional revolution.
 The leading Presbyterian evangelist, Henry Cooke took the occasion to preach Protestant Unity.
-In 1834, at a mass demonstration hosted upon his estate by the 3rd Marquess of Downshire, Cooke proposed a "Christian marriage" between the two main Protestant denominations (Anglican and Presbyterian).
+In 1834, at a Conservative demonstration called by Lord Roden at Hillsborough, Cooke proposed a "Christian marriage" between the two main Protestant denominations (Anglican and Presbyterian).
 Setting their remaining differences aside, they would cooperate on all "matters of common safety".

 Presbyterian voters tended to favour reform-minded Whigs or, as they later emerged, tenant-right and free-trade Liberals, over the Conservative and Orange-Order candidates of the landed Ascendancy.
 But as the Irish party-political successors to O'Connell's Repeal movement gained representation and influence in Westminster, Cooke's call for unity was to be heeded in the progressive emergence of a pan-Protestant unionism.